 The Prime Minister has access to the National Assembly.
-He can charge a member of the Government with representation before the Assembly; that [member] can be assisted, in the course of the debates or in commission, by the members of the Government, by counselors or experts of his choice.
+He can charge a member of the Government with representation before the Assembly; that [member] can be

 The Prime Minister presents directly to the Deputies the state of the Nation on the opening of the first session of the Assembly.